sdiehl/stephendiehl.com/posts/protolude.md

 <hr/>

-Now in your cabal file you can just add:
+Now in our cabal file we can just add:

 ```haskell
 default-extensions: